nolosharp/nolosha_hangsup/README.md

 - To change the key to poke, line 46 of client.lua (Currently C)
 - To add items you would like to show, or texts displayed in case of money, go to server.lua from line 37.

-Thanks to make credit if u use it !
+dont use it for make dollars script please...
 Nolosha RP.